 Step 2: Turn “Password Protect Entire Site” ON, you will see a text area allowing you to input multiple passwords at the same time.

 - Each password is spaceless and limited to 100 characters.

 - Blank lines will be removed automatically.

-Once done, open a random page and you will see a password form as shown below:
+After saving the passwords, go to any page on your website and you will see a password form as the image below: